 Lightweight Bats

-Let's start our discussion by talking about some benefits of using lesser weight bats.
+Let's start our discussion by talking about some benefits of using lighter-weight bats.

 Advantages of light weight bat